Keep in Touch

 September 2022

 The village is protecting its marine area well; the beach and waters are pristine.
 As a result, a small nearby resort is bringing a few tourists to the beautiful spot, creating some income for the community.
-Visitors can snorkel only if they are accompanied by a guide from the village, who explains that nothing may be touched.
+Visitors can snorkel only if they are accompanied by a guide from the village, and cannot touch anything.
 Village women provide lunch for the hungry snorkelers.

 Read more